 Zone 9 – Sudbury

 SUDSAR (Sudbury District Civil Air Search and Rescue Association) was established in 1988 by a group of local pilots.
-Sudsar is a fully incorporated, non profit, registered charitable organization.
+Sudsar is a fully incorporated, non-profit, registered charitable organization.
 As a recognized zone of CASARA Ontario and CASARA National, SUDSAR will provide an organized and trained group of volunteers to aid and assist the Department of National Defence (DND) in the conduct of Search and Rescue (SAR), and Transport Canada in the promotion of aviation safety.

-SUDSAR holds monthly meetings at our headquarters located at Sudbury Airport which is generously donated by the Sudbury Airport commission.
+SUDSAR holds monthly meetings at our headquarters located at Sudbury Airport which is generously donated by the Sudbury Airport commision.
 Members of SUDSAR must attend regular training meetings and exercises to reach and maintain operational status.
 These meetings occur 1-2 times per month and may consist of Air Exercises or Ground Exercises or a combination of both.
 We are often called upon to assist and train with the SAR squadron from Trenton, Ontario, the 424 Squadron.
 Numerous other training opportunities arise throughout the year that both challenge and reward our dedicated SAR volunteers.

 Positions within the organization consist of Pilots, Navigators, Spotters, Administrative personnel and Electronic Search Specialists.
 No previous aviation experience is required but would be an asset.
 Anyone interested can contact our Zone Director at firstname.lastname@example.org or 705-855-2490.